Packet Radio TNC with the Raspberry Pi

 sudo nano direwolf.conf

-Scroll down to the line: #ADEVICE – plughw:1,0 and delete the # from the start of the line.
+Scroll down to the line: #ADEVICE – plughw:1,0 and delete the # from the start of both lines.

 Scroll down to CHANNEL 0 PROPERTIES and replace NOCALL with your callsign-1, i.e. G4WNC-1.
 NB: This must be caps.

 Press Ctl x followed by y to save and close the file.